 On June 16, 2011, the U.S. House of Representatives passed The Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Bill in which it "directs the National Arboretum to maintain its National Boxwood Collection and the Glenn Dale Hillside portion of the Azalea Collection" and furthermore "encourages the National Arboretum to work collaboratively with supporters of the National Arboretum to raise additional funds to ensure the long-term viability of these and other important collections."

-On April 25, 2012, the National Arboretum announced a reversal in its plants and declared the Glenn Dale Azaleas a heritage collection which should be preserved.
+On April 25, 2012, the National Arboretum announced a reversal in its plans and declared the Glenn Dale Azaleas a heritage collection which should be preserved.
 FONA, Friends of the National Arboretum, raised over 1 million dollars to insure continuing care of the azalea, boxwood and perennial collections.

 In 2012, the author received the ARS Silver Medal, in part, for the various rhododendron related websites he created.

 In 2013, the ARS Board of Directors was looking for funds to make up for lagging income and increasing expenses.
 Steve volunteered to create ARSStore.org.
 This store is alive and well and is bringing in a modest income to the ARS through referral fees on online purchases.
-Anyone reading this website is encourage to go through ARSStore.org before making any online purchase to support the ARS.
+Anyone reading this website is encouraged to go through ARSStore.org before making any online purchase to support the ARS.

-Steve is webmaster for Henning's Rhododendron & Azalea Pages, Plant Catalogue for 2009 ARS Fall Conference, SaveTheAzaleas.org, and ARSStore.org.
-Steve is also webmaster for the following sites: Scouters' Pages, International Fellowship of Scouting Rotarians, Kutztown Rotary Club, Mac@Lehigh Valley Macintosh User Group, and Taste of Kutztown Street Festival.
+Steve is webmaster for Henning's Rhododendron & Azalea Pages, Plant Catalogue for 2009 ARS Fall Conference, SaveTheAzaleas.org, ARS2018.org, ARS2019.org and ARSStore.org.
+Steve is also webmaster for the following sites: Scouters' Pages, International Fellowship of Scouting Rotarians, Kutztown Rotary Club, Mac@Lehigh Valley Macintosh User Group, and Taste of Kutztown Wine Festival.
 He also wrote a book for the Boys Scouts of America, On My Honor, The Hawk Mountain Council Story ...
 1908 - 2010, the story of how Scouting was founded in 1907 and came to Pennsylvania in 1908 where it has prospered for over 100 years.

 Directory of Contents for Henning's Rhododendron & Azalea Pages